-At March 31, 2012, cash and cash equivalents were \$30.6 million, compared to \$39.9 million at December 31, 2011.
+At June 30, 2012, cash and cash equivalents were \$24.5 million, compared to \$39.9 million at December 31, 2011.
 Our principal sources of liquidity are equity financings and revenue from our U.S. government research contracts.
 Our principal uses of cash are research and development expenses, general and administrative expenses and other working capital requirements.
-Based on the factors described below, we believe that our currently available cash and cash equivalents, exclusive of the U.S. government exercising its options under the 2010 Ebola and Marburg agreement, are sufficient to finance our operations for at least the next 12 months.
+Many of these uses of cash are discretionary in nature and can be significantly reduced at the discretion of our management and the Board of Directors.
+Combined together, these sources of cash and reductions in discretionary spending we could implement provide sufficient cash to fund our operations for at least the following 12 months.
+Should our funding from the U.S. government cease or be delayed, it would have a negative impact on our financial condition and we would be forced to significantly reduce research and development efforts and other discretionary spending.